haddenkim/hush/README.md

 # hush
 Hush is an interactive path tracer renderer with denoising.
 It renders static scenes with an interactive camera.

+Hush follows the path tracing theory from [PBRT](http://www.pbr-book.org/) and denoising theory from various research papers (linked below).

-Hush is a project to learn and implement path tracing and denoising concepts.
+I am building this project to learn and implement path tracing and denoising concepts.

 ## TODO / Features
 * Rendering Strategies